trackman1997/Thrive/README.md

 TODO: rewrite stuff.
 Add notes about running the SetupThrive.rb on windows, too.
 And remind people to Press the "Source Control" button in the editor.
-And committing with the ./SVNCommit.rb to avoid including Source folder files
+And committing with the ./SVNCommit.rb to avoid including Source folder files.

+Run as `ruby SetupThrive.rb username` where username is `thrive` or `thrivedev`

 This is the code repository for Thrive.
 For more information, visit